 2.1.2.
-M. Sc.
-(IT): A Master of Science in Information Technology (M. Sc.
-IT) degree in the major discipline will be awarded to those who complete a two-year degree program with 80 credits and have satisfied the credit requirements along with a mention of the specialized domain like M. Sc.
-(IT) in Artificial Intelligence, etc.
+MCA: A Master of Computer Applications degree in the major discipline will be awarded to those who complete a two-year degree program with 80 credits and have satisfied the credit requirements along with a mention of the specialized domain like M. Tech-CSE in Artificial Intelligence, etc.

-Section 3 Credit, Credit Points & Credit hours for different types of courses
+Credit, Credit Points & Credit hours for different types of courses